Airline Pricing Strategies and Factors That Affect Pricing Decision

 (C) Improving customer satisfaction

 Changing pricing according to seat types is also a part of the flight’s dynamic pricing strategy.
-By charging different prices on the basis of different seat types.
+By charging different prices based on different seat types.
 Airlines can offer a wider range of options to customers.
 Which can improve customer satisfaction and loyalty.

 (D) Responding to market changes